1953 Iranian coup d'état: Execution of Operation Ajax

+Meanwhile, in the days that followed, Mosaddegh's supporters became divided over the political situation.
+A radical faction led by Fatemi called for the abolition of the monarchy and the establishment of a republic while Fatemi himself took part in several large protests with Tudeh Party supporters in which statues of Reza Shah and Mohammad Reza Pahlavi, which had been erected in Tehran's major squares and other cities, were pulled down.
+A more moderate faction, which included Mosaddegh, instead favored preserving the constitutional framework while replacing the Shah with a regency or a royal council.
+Concerns over the growing influence of the communist Tudeh Party contributed to these internal divisions.

+As political tensions intensified on 18 August, General Zahedi distributed copies of the Shah's signed decree to the public.
+At the same time, leading bazaar merchants appealed to Grand Ayatollah Hossein Borujerdi who subsequently expressed support for the Shah and recognized Zahedi's appointment.
+Borujerdi permitted the closure of bazaars and allowed the merchants to mobilize the protests against Mosaddegh and the Tudeh Party.
+Ayatollah Mohammad Behbahani and Ayatollah Abol-Ghasem Kashani likewise mobilized their supporters to march and seize government offices that were held by Mosaddegh loyalists despite their longstanding political differences.
+Most military units in and around Tehran also refused to recognize Mosaddegh's authority and remained loyal to the Shah and Zahedi.
+Only the Prime Minister's Residence Guard remained loyal to Mosaddegh.

-On 19 August, Mossadegh issued a decree banning all demonstrations on that day.
-However, mobilization of crowds and street protests widely believed to have been organized with CIA assistance, had occurred to create the impression of popular unrest and opposition to Mossadegh's government.
+On 19 August, Mosaddegh issued a decree banning all demonstrations on that day.
+The mobilization of crowds and street protests was later widely believed to have been organized with CIA assistance, had occurred to create the impression of popular unrest and opposition to Mosaddegh's government.
 Bloody street battles were observed to have broken out in Tehran between Tudeh Party activists and right wing parties, whose offices were attacked by the communists.
 At the same time pro-Shah crowds began gathering in the streets.
 By the middle of the day, large crowds of regular citizens, armed with improvised weapons, took to the streets in mass demonstrations, and beat back the Tudeh Party members.
 Under Zahedi's authority, the army left its barracks and drove off the communist Tudeh and then stormed all government buildings with the support of demonstrators.
-Mosaddegh fled after a tank fired a single shell into his house, but he later turned himself in to the army's custody.
-To prevent further bloodshed, he refused a last attempt to organize his supporters.
-By the end of the day, Zahedi and the army were in control of the government.